Why Some People are Drawn to Sad Music and Others Can’t Relate

 Even more intriguing…

-Although, in 2016, researchers from the U.K. and Finland organized a survey involving nearly 2,500 people to explore how reactions to music can differ from person to person.
+Meanwhile, in 2016, researchers from the U.K. and Finland organized a survey involving nearly 2,500 people to explore how reactions to music can differ from person to person.
 Interestingly, not everyone finds comfort in sad music.

 Yet, a recent study discovered that people dealing with ongoing sadness due to clinical depression might also prefer sad music.
 Surprisingly, it’s not because of the emotion in the music but because sad tunes usually have a calming, low-energy vibe that helps them relax.